Improved Graph Clustering: Algorithm

-\emph{Tighter relaxations:} The formulation~\eqref{eq:cvx_prog}--\eqref{eq:inequalities} is not the only way to relax the non-convex ML estimator.
+The formulation~\eqref{eq:cvx_prog}--\eqref{eq:inequalities} is not the only way to relax the non-convex ML estimator.
 Instead of the nuclear norm regularizer, a hard constraint $ \Vert Y \Vert_* \le n $ may be used.
-One may further replace this constraint with the positive semidefinite constraint $ Y\succeq 0$ and the linear constraints $ y_{ii} = 1 $, both satisfied by any cluster matrix\footnote{ The constraints $ y_{ii} =1,\forall i$ are satisfied when there is no outlier.}.
-It is not hard to check that these modifications lead to convex relaxations with smaller feasible sets, so any performance guarantee for our formulation~\eqref{eq:cvx_prog}--\eqref{eq:inequalities} also applies to these alternative formulations.
-We choose not to use these potentially tighter relaxations based on the following theoretical and practical considerations: a) These formulations do not work well when the numbers of outliers and clusters are unknown. b) We do not obtain better theoretical guarantees with them.
-In fact, the work~\cite{mathieu2010correlation} considers these tighter constraints but their exact recovery guarantees are improved by ours.
-Moreover, as we argue in the next section, our guarantees are likely to be order-wise optimal and thus any alternative convex formulations are unlikely provide significant improvements in a scaling sense. c) Our simpler formulation facilitates efficient solution for large graphs via first-order methods; we describe one such method in Section~\ref{sec:implementation}.
+One may further replace this constraint with the positive semidefinite constraint $ Y\succeq 0$ and the linear constraints $ y_{ii} = 1 $, both satisfied by any cluster matrix.\footnote{The constraints $ y_{ii} =1,\forall i$ are satisfied when there is no unaffiliated node.} It is not hard to check that these modifications lead to convex relaxations with smaller feasible sets, so any performance guarantee for our formulation~\eqref{eq:cvx_prog}--\eqref{eq:inequalities} also applies to these alternative formulations.
+We choose to focus on our original formulation based on the following theoretical and practical considerations: a) Its performance guarantees apply to the other tighter relaxations as well. b) We do not obtain order-wise better theoretical guarantees with these alternative formulations.
+The work~\cite{mathieu2010correlation} considers these tighter relaxations but does not obtain better exact recovery guarantees than ours.
+In fact, as we argue in the next section, our guarantees are likely to be order-wise optimal and thus any alternative convex formulations are unlikely to provide significant improvements in a scaling sense. c) Our simpler formulation facilitates efficient solution for large graphs via first-order methods; we describe one such method in Section~\ref{sec:implementation}.